-The prevalence of these buildings, hidden in hillsides and gully’s, is astonishing.
-In fact, most have been left to ruin or are being used by goat men to shelter the herd, without any thought to the preservation of history.
-What you can find in some of these buildings really takes you by surprise.
+The prevalence of these buildings, hidden in hillsides and gullies, is astonishing.
+Most have been left to ruin or are being used by goat men to shelter the herd without any thought to preserving history.
+What you can find in some of these buildings takes you by surprise.

-Leaving the main road and winding along the rocky paths, we were accompanied by the melodic tune of goats bells as we headed higher and higher into the hills.
+Leaving the main road and winding along the rocky paths, we were accompanied by the melodic tune of goat bells as we headed higher and higher into the hills.

 The higher we went, the more we were beginning to think we would not find this place.
-There was a number of old buildings built during this period being used as goat shelters.
+There were several old buildings built during this period being used as goat shelters.
 Which one were we looking for?

-Finally we came across a run down, abandoned building with bars on the windows.
-As we approached the side of the building, we were not really sure what we were looking for, nor what to expect.
+Finally, we came across a run-down, abandoned building with bars on the windows.
+As we approached the side of the building, we were not really sure what we were looking for or what to expect.

 Entering the first room, the surprise continued.
-When people say ‘frescoes’ and ‘old Italian buildings’ you immediately think faded images of Madonna and Child or carefully preserved Renaissance paintings, not cartoons and caricatures.
-Perhaps in the instance of these images the term ‘Fresco’ has been used a bit loosely, but none the less we were taken aback by these illustrations.
+When people say ‘frescoes’ and ‘old Italian buildings’ you immediately think of faded images of Madonna and Child or carefully preserved Renaissance paintings, not cartoons and caricatures.
+Perhaps in the instance of these images, the term ‘Fresco’ has been used a bit loosely, but nonetheless we were taken aback by these illustrations.